object-oriented-python/object-oriented-programming/doc/source/7_midterm.rst

 Using git in the test
 ---------------------

-You should clone the test repository into the folder you created for the course, just like you have been doing for the exercise repositories.
+You should accept the test from GitHub classroom, and clone the test repository into the folder you created for the course, just like you have been doing for the exercise repositories.
 This will help ensure that you are programming in the same environment you have been using all along, and therefore avoid any unfortunate misconfiguration surprises in the test.

 This is a test of programming as a whole, so using git correctly is a part of the test.
 This has some consequences for how you should go about the test: